twosixlabs/armory/docs/poisoning_object_detection.md

 ## Configuration Files

+The desired attack version is loaded in the config under ```"attack"/"kwargs"/"attack_variant"```.
+It should be one of the following:
+- "BadDetRegionalMisclassificationAttack",
+- "BadDetGlobalMisclassificationAttack",
+- "BadDetObjectDisappearanceAttack",
+- "BadDetObjectGenerationAttack",

 The configuration files for each attack are similar.
 The source and target class requirements are as follows:
 - RMA - source and target class; source can also be None and the attack will poison all classes.
 - GMA - target class.